MiguelCastillo/bit-bundler/README.md

 ## Loader Plugins

 Loader plugins enable loading and processing of your assets via transforms and other loader hooks.
-Generally speaking, you will be using at least [bit-loader-js](https://github.com/MiguelCastillo/bit-loader-js) to load your JavaScript assets and perhaps configure transforms.
+Generally speaking, you will be using at least [bit-loader-js](https://github.com/MiguelCastillo/bit-loader-js) to load your JavaScript assets.

 This is the list of npm [bit-loader-plugin](https://www.npmjs.com/browse/keyword/bit-loader-plugin) modules with the `bit-loader-plugin` keyword.

-> Add `bit-loader-plugin` as a keyword to the package.json of you plugin so that it shows up in the npm list of bit loader plugins.
+> It is recommended that you add `bit-loader-plugin` as a keyword in your plugin's package.json.

 List of core loader plugins: